Investment in real estate by foreigners

 Over the past five years, the US has experienced an influx of foreign capital being used to purchase real estate, both commercial and residential.
 Foreign investors looking to escape tepid economic growth prospects or currency devaluation in their home countries, a rout in equities markets or just trying to diversify their investment portfolios often chose US real estate as a safe investment haven.

-Orange county, with its great schools, high safety ratings, and relatively attractive home valuations has shown great promise.
+Orange County, with its great schools, high safety ratings, and relatively attractive home valuations has shown great promise.
 In 2014, almost eighty percent of new construction in Irvine was sold to foreign investors.

 While these purchases provide foreign investors refuge from many economic uncertainties in their home countries, if executed without the proper guidance and understanding of the laws and their respective implications, investing in US real estate can become very costly.